JONSASSE/432-2018/slides/class20/README.md

 To build rootograms to visualize the results of regression models on count outcomes, I will occasionally use the `countreg` package, which is currently available **on R-Forge only**.

 To install `countreg`, type `install.packages("countreg", repos="http://R-Forge.R-project.org")` into the R Console within R Studio.
+If that doesn't work today (and it might not) then wait a day, and try again.
+I believe an update will happen on 2018-03-30 at R-Forge that might address the problem.
+If not, I'll try to find a workaround.

 ## Announcements